dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <VersionBlock firstVersion="1.6">

    - Use the **Prune branches** option to remove local branches that have already been deleted from the remote repository.
 Selecting this triggers a [pop-up modal](#prune-branches-modal), where you can confirm the deletion of the specific local branches, keeping your branch management tidy.
-Note to use this button,  make sure you're not a delete branch.
+Note, you won't be able to prune your current branch.

 </VersionBlock>